mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/27_task_execution_history.md

-The left pane displays the [hierarchical tree of the task's LU](/articles/TDM/tdm_overview/03_business_entity_overview.md#building-an-lu-hierarchy-in-a-be) and the right pane displays the number of copied and failed entities and Reference tables and a sample of entities and Reference tables.
+- The left pane displays the [hierarchical tree of the task's LU](/articles/TDM/tdm_overview/03_business_entity_overview.md#building-an-lu-hierarchy-in-a-be).
+- The right pane displays the number of copied and failed entities and Reference tables and a sample of entities and Reference tables.

 By default, the root LU's list of entities and Reference tables is displayed.
 To view the entities and Reference tables in the **Logical Units Hierarchy**, click the LU.

-The following sequences are displayed for each entity ID: Source ID and Target ID.
+The Source ID and Target ID sequences are displayed for each entity ID.
 When the task [replaces the source sequences](19_load_task_request_parameters_regular_mode.md#replace-sequences), the Target ID and Source ID can be different.
 If an LU in the tree has failed entities it is marked in red.

 ### Failed Entities List Tab